learn-academy-2022-hotel/lightbulb-SunkissedQueen/README.md

   - place a button `OFF` outside of box to perform function call

 - As a user, when I see the word "off" the background color of the box is white.
+  - add state variable to store boolean value for whether or not switch was on
+  - add styling attribute to the lightbulb using ternary operator to change background color to yellow for a true condition and white if false condition

 - As a user, when I see the word "on" the background color of the box is yellow.
+  - covered by previous code

 - As a user, I can see many boxes on the page all acting independently of one another.
+  - add component calls

 **Branch**: add-images